RibirX/Ribir/docs/declare_macro.md

 # The `declare!` macro

-`declare!` macro provide a DSL language to help you to build your declare and reactive UI in a easy and expressive way which base on rust struct literal syntax but with a few extensions.
+`declare!` macro provide a DSL language to help you to build your declare and reactive UI in a easy and expressive way which base on rust struct literal syntax and with a few extensions.

 ## Nested struct literal syntax